HanCreate/SurvivalProject-Server/README.md

 # Known bugs
 * Big battle death match isn't working when playing on the beginner channel.

+# 21/05/2017
+* Fixed a bug where an Hibernate exception was thrown when disconnecting before logging in.

 # 20/05/2017
 * Found a way to translate all of the Korean texts in the game.
 * Fixed the bug where progressing in quests (by picking up crystals for example) would give you double experience/code.